 While you might appreciate spiders for making a meal of unwanted pests, chances are, you don’t want them lurking about inside your home.

-Even so, you probably still want the eight-legged creatures out in nature—not settling in where you eat and sleep.
+Even so, you probably still want to know how to keep spiders out of your house.
 After all, you really don’t want 1 spider suddenly turning into a dozen or more if they decide to lay eggs there.

 That’s why we’re talking about how to keep spiders away.

-But first, you might be wondering what types of spiders you could encounter here in Allentown, Bethlehem, or Easton, PA.
+But first, you might be wondering what types of spiders live in Pennsylvania.

-Without a doubt, the two spiders that most people are fearful of here in the Lehigh Valley are the Brown Recluse and the Black Widow.
+Without a doubt, the two spiders that most people are fearful of are the Brown Recluse and the Black Widow.
 While these poisonous spiders can be found in Pennsylvania, encounters with them are incredibly rare.

-It’s commonly mistaken for a Brown Recluse even though the Brown Recluse does not have noticeable hair/fur.
+Wolf Spiders are commonly mistaken for a Brown Recluse even though the Brown Recluse does not have noticeable hair/fur.
 Wolf Spiders are non-aggressive and though venomous, rarely bite humans.
-Even so, they are generally an unwelcome sight if found inside.
+Even so, they are generally an unwelcome sight if found inside your house.

 There are a few things to keep in mind as you aim to keep spiders out of your home.